Hafiz-shamnad/dslab-progs/README.md

 # dslab-progs
 DSLAB programs and algorithms

-See src for program code
+See src for program codes
 See algo for algorithms